-- In Case you Missed It: Although the Twitter algorithm populates this section relevant tweets, but the tweets may be from hours, or days ago.
+- In Case you Missed It: Although the Twitter algorithm populates this section’s relevant tweets, the tweets may be from hours, or even days ago.
 This section only appears if you have been away from Twitter for a period of time.
 Simply put, all the tweets in this section are ranked and only vary in ‘recency’.

 (@s8n- the account is now suspended)

 - Remaining Tweets: The remaining tweets section includes all the tweets from your timeline and includes retweets, promoted tweets, suggested accounts that ‘Twitter thinks’ will make your timeline more interesting.
 All the tweets that are not in the ‘Ranked tweets’ and ‘In case you missed it’ section is included here.

 With the Twitter timeline decoded, let’s move on to the steps that can help you in enhancing your Twitter reach in 2021.

 The application for the blue checkmark is about to make a comeback this year.